 65 years of caring...
 Our history

 Founded in 1948, Animal Welfare Association was one of the first humane organizations formed by a group of volunteers to serve Camden County and all surrounding areas.
 In the early years, dedicated volunteers took homeless animals into their homes and provided them with shelter and love until a new home could be found.
-Committees were devoted educating people about proper pet care, wildlife rehabilitation, and proper sheltering of unwanted animals.
+Committees were devoted to educating people about proper pet care, wildlife rehabilitation, and proper sheltering of unwanted animals.

 Beginning in the late 1990's, our shelter started limiting its intake to focus on saving more lives and reducing euthanasia.
 By 2009, the shelter adopted a strong "No-Kill" philosophy.
 To accomplish this, given that every shelter has space constraints, AWA takes pets in to the shelter by appointments and cannot take in every animal.
 Caring for animals that require extensive medical care or behavioral rehabilitation means that these pets stay in our care longer and it costs more to care for them.
 We are unable to take in animals at all hours of the day without any planning because the pets in the shelter require our care.

 For Governance documents, visit here.